UdelaRInterior/ansible-backuppc-client/README.md

 ### Web users with access to backups

 BackupPC users are configured, with their credentials and other data (mail) in the BackupPC server to have web access.
-For instance, with our [`backuppc_server` role](https://github.com/UdelaRInterior/ansible-backuppc/), they are defiend with the variable `backuppc_srv_web_users`.
+For instance, with our [`backuppc_server` role](https://github.com/UdelaRInterior/ansible-backuppc/), they are defined with the variable `backuppc_srv_web_users`.
 Their usernames can be set in the following variables, to give web access to the client host's backups on BackupPC web interface:
 - `backuppc_server_web_main_user`: Main user with access to the client host's backups through BackupPC Web interface.
 Defaults to `backuppc`.
 She also recieves administrative e-mails.
 - `backuppc_server_web_other_users`: Other users with access to the client host's backups through BackupPC Web interface Must be defined as a string listing users separated by commas: "user1,user2".